 In my book, “When She Makes More,” one breadwinning woman I profile complains how her husband seems to never find time to help around the house or prepare the kids’ lunches because he’s “too busy with work.”
 But burying himself in his job, she senses, is his passive-aggressive way of dealing with his unspoken frustrations that she makes more than him.

 She’s probably right, but what might help her (and you, if you’re in this situation) is to have an open and candid conversation about each other’s “purpose” in the relationship.
 If you find yourself doubting the strength and viability of your relationship, attempt to define or redefine the purpose of why you are together.

-If a guy ever makes you feel unworthy, shameful or guilty about your merits or hard work (for example, he gets upset every single time you work late), that’s a very likely sign that he’s deeply insecure about his own success in comparison.
+If a guy makes you feel unworthy or guilty about your merits or hard work, he’s probably insecure about his own success in comparison.

 That said, do keep in mind that feelings of guilt and shame can be self-inflicted.
 This is especially true for women.
 Researchers in Spain found that, generally speaking, women inhibit more guilt than men (due mainly to genetics).
 So if you find yourself, say, hiding purchases from him or concealing the truth about your latest promotion, ask yourself why.
 Is it in reaction to his criticism?
 Or are you battling internally with owning and being proud of your decisions and success due to personal insecurities?
 If it’s the latter, open up to your partner about it anyway and seek his help.
 Don’t bury yourself in your guilt.